tsekityam/ark-funds-historical-fund-holdings-and-intraday-trades/README.md

+> The intraday trade data is no longer available on https://ark-funds.com/.
+No new intraday trade data was collected, since 4 Oct 2021.

 # ark-funds-historical-fund-holdings-and-intraday-trades

 This repository contains historical fund holdings and intraday trades of ARK funds.
 It collects the data from https://ark-funds.com/ three times a day, at UTC 00:00, UTC 03:00 and UTC 12:00.